Skip to main content

 Control buttons has been changed to "navigation" mode.

-• Which of the following is the connective tissue wrapping that surrounds the entire nerve?
+• What is the connective tissue wrapping that surrounds the entire nerve?

 The epineurium is the connective tissue wrapping that surrounds the entire nerve.